leonahasanii/CruiseShip_KPI_Analysis/README.md

 # Cruise Vessel Performance Analysis

-This repository contains the analysis of cruise vessel performance using Python code written in a Quarto (`.qmd`) file.
+This repository contains the analysis of two cruise vessels' performance of Cruise Company, using Python code written in a Quarto (`.qmd`) file.
 The project focuses on evaluating operational metrics such as fuel efficiency, power generation, and other Key Performance Indicators (KPIs) to optimize maritime resource usage and improve sustainability.

 ## Introduction